JimmyKakanis/upstander-v4/prompt_plan.md

 - **Review & Prioritize:** Discuss the next set of features or improvements.
 Potential areas include:
   - Adding a "Resources" section for students.
   - Beginning work on automated testing.

+## Development Notes

+### Git Configuration

+Due to a local configuration issue, all `git` commands must be run with the `-C` flag specifying the project's root directory.

+Example: `git -C "c:/Projects/upstander - v4" status`